Practice What You Learned

 "Show view shows req.params.id "

-Link your Index.jsx
+Link your Index.jsx to your Show.jsx

 -